sdkbox-doc/en/src/soomlagrow/v3-js/usage.md

 ### Register Javascript Functions
-You need to register all the GROW JS functions with cocos2d-x before using them.
+You need to register all the SOOMLA Grow JS functions with cocos2d-x before using them.

 To do this:
 * Modify `./frameworks/runtime-src/Classes/AppDelegate.cpp` to include the following headers: